TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 8/1 Samuel 8.10.md

 ---

-And Samuel told all the words of Jehovah unto the people that asked of him a king.
+Samuel told all the words of Yahweh to the people who asked of him a king.